Ishaaq-dev/Football-Organiser/README.md

   - `pers.tfvars`
   - `providers.tfvars`

-If you have done this step correctly, you should have:
+If you have done this step correctly, you should have four files in `deployment/vars`:
-- Four files in `deployment/vars`
 - `pers.tfvars.example`
 - `providers.tfvars.example`
 - `pers.tfvars`
 - `providers.tfvars`

 ### Step 2 - Setup the terraform backend